irocky-droid/RJBtranz/SUPABASE_SETUP.md

     FOR ALL USING (auth.role() = 'authenticated');

 CREATE POLICY "Enable all operations for authenticated users" ON system_config
     FOR ALL USING (auth.role() = 'authenticated');

+CREATE POLICY "Enable all operations for authenticated users" ON user_activity
+    FOR ALL USING (auth.role() = 'authenticated');
 ```